-4 CRANK TIME-0.6/0.8/1.0/1.2/1.4/1.6/1.8/2.0/4.0 Seconds:
+4 CRANK TIME - 0.6/0.8/1.0/1.2/1.4/1.6/1.8/2.0/4.0 Seconds:

 If Feature 2 is programmed to the voltage sense setting, the crank time must be set to the appropriate duration.
 The default setting is 0.6 second.
-If a different crank time is desired, select Feature 5 and (while pressing the Program switch) press the Channel Two button to advance through the LED Off settings.
+If a different crank time is desired, press the Channel Two button to advance through the LED Off settings.
 The unit will flash the LED to indicate which time is selected.
 Once the 4.0 second setting is reached the next press of the Channel Two button will reset the system to the shortest setting.

-5 ACTIVATION PULSE COUNT-1/2/3 PULSES:
+5 ACTIVATION PULSE COUNT -1/2/3 PULSES: